-If you know your way around the stock market, then trading when it’s shifting fast could be a profitable challenge.
-In this guide, we’ve covered what to consider when investing in a volatile market, and three popular strategies.
+If you know your way around the stock market, then trading when the market is shifting fast can be a profitable challenge.
+Here’s what to consider when investing in volatile markets including 3 popular investment strategies.

 What is a volatile market?

-A volatile market is one that looks like a steep roller-coaster.
-Share prices rise and fall significantly in a short time-frame – within hours, even.
-It’s a particularly thrilling ride for some investors, but it’s not for everyone.
+On a line graph, a volatile market looks like a steep roller-coaster.
+Stock prices rise and fall significantly in a short time frame – within hours, even.
+It’s not for everyone but can be particularly thrilling for some investors.

-Volatility is usually measured by “standard deviation”.
-Your trading platform may have indicators such as Bollinger Bands within its advanced charting features – these can help you see how volatile the market is.
-A Bollinger Band, for example, is based on a moving average price with a standard deviation band above and below this.
+Volatility is usually measured by standard deviation.
+Your trading platform may have volatility indicators among its advanced charting features.
+These can help you see how volatile the market is.
+For example, a Bollinger Band is based on a moving average price with a standard deviation band above and below this.

-During market volatility, you typically see wide price variations and increased trading.
-More volatility in markets tends to indicate more risk.
-It’s worth checking to see if your broker has information on the volatility of stocks, or lists those that are currently volatile.
+When the market is volatile, you often see wide price variations and increased trading.
+Greater market volatility tends to indicate higher risk.
+See if your broker has information on volatility including lists of volatile stocks.

 What causes a volatile market?

 There can be a variety of factors at play.
-Sometimes, it can be one major factor, such as in the coronavirus stock market crash, and in other cases, it could be a combination of factors.
-These are some common causes:
+Sometimes, it can be 1 major factor, such as the coronavirus stock market crash.
+In other cases, it could be a combination of factors such as: